 If after admission, the educational and/or behavioral needs of a student exceed what would be considered reasonable, the student may need to be dismissed from St. Frances Cabrini School.
 This decision will be made after consultation with parents and careful consideration by the administration, in order for the student’s educational and/or behavioral needs to be fully met in another educational setting.
 If the decision is made by the school, the student’s tuition due would be prorated.

-PARENT COOPERATION STATEMENT
+Parent Cooperation Statement